reflectoring/reflectoring.github.io/content/blog/2022/2022-03-15-feature-flags-make-or-buy.md

 }
 ```

-Hard-coding feature flag state defeats the main purpose of feature flags, however. **We need to change the code and re-deploy if we want to enable or disable a certain feature**.
+Hard-coding feature flag state defeats the main purpose of feature flags, however.
+We need to change the code and re-deploy if we want to enable or disable a certain feature.

-Deployment and shipping of features are not decoupled with this solution!
-We cannot quickly disable a buggy feature in production because we have to re-deploy!
+**Deployment and shipping of features are not decoupled with this solution!** We cannot quickly disable a buggy feature in production because we have to re-deploy!

 Let's see how we can externalize the feature flag state from the code.